Suzuki Suzulight: Suzulight Fronte

 In March 1962, the TL-based Fronte TLA passenger car appeared.
 The name was meant to symbolize Suzuki's position at the front of Kei car development, as well as alluding to its FF layout.
 The Fronte received a different grille from its working sister as well as a reworked rear end, with a top-hinged trunk lid (later bottom-hinged) and roll-down rear windows.
 Softer springs and a more plush interior made it more comfortable.
 Developments generally mirrored those of the Van versions, until the LC10 Fronte replaced it in 1967.

 End of Suzulight

 The first four-wheeled Suzuki sold under the company's own name rather than as a Suzulight was the Suzuki Fronte 800, presented in August 1965.
 In 1967, when introducing the LC10 Fronte, Suzuki Motor Company chose to market this too under the "Suzuki" brand, even though it was a light (kei) car.
 This also made marketing easier, with Suzuki no longer having to split their resources on two different brand names.

+Certified to Mechanical Engineering Heritage (Japan) No. 132, in 2025.